ZacharyHRQ/ETI-Payment/README.md

    - receive call from QnA service
    - check module token equal to module token given
-   - run feature 2 and 3 if checks return error
+   - run feature 2 and 3 if checks do not return errors
    - frontend button on QnA frontend to call to payment service

 2. Substract from wallet to reveal answer